-The outstanding debt as of March 31, 2021 and December 31, 2020 is related to a term loan pursuant to the Loan and Security Agreement dated May 29, 2020, entered into by the Company with Solar Capital Partners ("Solar").
-Pursuant to the Loan and Security Agreement, Solar provided an aggregate principal amount of \$40.0 million term loan (the "Solar Term Loan").
-The total debt issuance costs of \$0.8 million associated with the Solar Term Loan were recorded in the condensed consolidated balance sheet as a direct deduction from the carrying amount of the loan, and are amortized as a component of interest expense using straight-line method over the life of the term loan.
-In accordance with the Loan and Security Agreement, the Company paid in full and terminated the Pharmakon Term Loan, which was accounted for as debt extinguishment in accordance with the accounting standards.
-The Company recognized the unamortized debt issuance costs of \$0.7 million and the prepayment penalty and lender fees of \$0.8 million related to Pharmakon Term Loan as a loss on debt extinguishment.
-The costs and fees are reflected as interest expense in the consolidated statement of operations for the year ended December 31, 2020.
+The outstanding debt as of June 30, 2022 and December 31, 2021 is related to a term loan pursuant to the Loan and Security Agreement dated August 12, 2021 (the "Effective Date"), entered into by the Company with Silicon Valley Bank ("SVB").
+Pursuant the agreement, SVB provided an aggregate principal amount of \$35.0 million to the Company (the "SVB Term Loan").
+The Company used the proceeds of the SVB Term Loan to repay in full and terminate the Solar Term Loan, which was accounted for as debt extinguishment in accordance with the accounting standards.
+The Company recognized the unamortized debt issuance costs and unaccreted value of final fee of \$1.3 million and the prepayment penalty and lender fees of \$0.5 million related to Solar Term Loan as a loss on debt extinguishment.
+The costs and fees are reflected as interest expense in the consolidated statement of operations for the year ended December 31, 2021.
+The total debt issuance costs of \$0.1 million associated with the SVB Term Loan were recorded in the condensed consolidated balance sheet as a direct deduction from the carrying amount of the loan, and are amortized as a component of interest expense using straight-line method over the life of the term loan.
+The SVB Term Loan matures (the "Maturity Date") on either